These preferences are general settings for your system.

-This preference controls the default value in the branch pull down found at the top of the Overdue notice/status triggers.
+This system preference controls the default value in the library pull down found at the top of the overdue notice/status triggers.

-This is the default ‘From’ address for emails unless there is one for the particular branch, and is referred to when an internal error occurs.
+This is the default ‘From’ address for emails unless there is one for the particular library, and is referred to when an internal error occurs.

 Asks: Use ___ as the email address for the administrator of Koha.

 This system preference allows one email address to be used in warning messages set to the OPAC.
 If no email address is set for the library this address will receive messages from patrons regarding modification requests, purchase suggestions, and questions or information regarding overdue notices.
 It is recommended that a email address that can be accessed by multiple staff members be used for this purpose so that if one librarian is out the others can address these requests.
 This email address can be changed when needed.

 Asks: ___ itemtype icons in the staff interface.

 This system preference allows the system administrator to determine if users will be able to set and see an item type icon in the catalog in the staff interface.

 If images of item types are disabled, text labels for item types will still appear in the staff interface.

 The OpacNoItemTypeImages system preference is used to show or hide the itemtype images in the OPAC.